iron-io/functions/fnctl/README.md

 /myapp/route1/subroute1	iron/hello 	updated
 /other/route1	        iron/hello 	updated
 ```

+It means that first subdirectory are always considered app names (e.g. `myapp`
+and `other`), each subdirectory of these firsts are considered part of the route
+(e.g. `route1/subroute1`).

 `fnctl update` expects that each directory to contain a file `functions.yaml`
 which instructs `fnctl` on how to act with that particular update, and a